SwedbankPay/developer.swedbankpay.com/payment-instruments/mobile-pay/index.md

 ## Purchase flow

-After the payment is created, the consumer is redirected to MobilePay Online's own payment page where the phone number is entered, and a push message is sent to the phone.
+After the payment is created, the payer is redirected to MobilePay's own payment page where the phone number is entered, and a push message is sent to the phone.